alanjinqs/home-astro/src/pages/index.md

 ## Hi👋

-I'm a programmer, a photography enthusiast, and a first year Computer Science student, and this is the website about some works I've done.
+I'm a programmer, a photography enthusiast, and a second year Computer Science exhibitioner (i.e. student) at University of Oxford, and this is the website about some works I've done.

 ```scala
 // It's a singleton, clearly